zaidajani/text-to-speech/README.md

 ## what is this?

-This is an application which asks us for input of text and converts it into text.
+This is an application in which user enters text and the computer reads it out for us.

 <img src="./preview.gif">